aarjav22/Auto_MPG/README.md

 ## 3. The problem statement

 The main aim of this model is to predicting the miles per gallon of a car using some continous and discrete variable data.
 Finding relationship or dependency of MPG on attrubutes like weight , Number of Cylinders and many more.
-The accuracy of the model is defined by RMS value and R2 Score.To improve the accuracy of the model I tried to Polynomial fit the data into the model.
+The accuracy of the model is defined by mean squared error value and cross validation Score.
+The notebook contain the linear and polynomial regression model for data.

 &nbsp; &nbsp; &nbsp; &nbsp;